organicaudio/useful-code-snippets2/docs/web/vue.md

 - allows to declaratively bind the rendered DOM to the vue instance
 - Vue templates are valid HTML
-- Vue uses a virtual DOM to optimze the operations on the real DOM
+- Vue uses a virtual DOM to optimize the operations on the real DOM

 Syntax: